Richard-Wz/Richard-Wz/README.md

-# Hi, I'm Richard 👋
+# Hi there, I'm Richard 👋

 I'm a **Network Computing graduate from UNIMAS (FCSIT)** and a prospective **Master’s student**.
 I created this GitHub profile to **organize and showcase my academic and personal projects**.